gargmradul09/portscan-nmapbymradul.py/README.md

 Please enter the range of ports you want to scan in format: <int>-<int> (e.g., 20-80)

-Port 22 is open
+Port 22 is filtered

-Port 23 is closed
+Port 23 is filtered
 ...
 Cannot scan port 90.